apollographql/apollo-client/docs/source/polymer.md

 ---
-title: Polymer.js
+title: Polymer
 order: 160
-description: Specifics about using Apollo in your Polymer.js application.
+description: Specifics about using Apollo in your Polymer application.
 ---

-A [Polymer.js](https://polymer-project.org/) integration is maintained by Arun Kumar T K. See the Github [repository](https://github.com/aruntk/polymer-apollo) for more details.
+A [Polymer](https://www.polymer-project.org/) integration is maintained by Arun Kumar T K. See the Github [repository](https://github.com/aruntk/polymer-apollo) for more details.